plone/training/docs/mastering-plone/features.md

 Since it has effect in a "place" in a site, this mechanism is often called "Placeful Workflow".

 `Placeful Workflow` ships with Plone but needs to be activated via the add-on configuration page.
-Once it's added, a {guilabel}`Policy` option will appear on the state menu to allow setting a placeful workflow policy.
+Once it is added, a {guilabel}`Policy` option appears in the state menu to allow setting a placeful workflow policy.

 (features-publishing-date-label)=